1988 West Virginia Mountaineers football team

-The 1988 West Virginia Mountaineers football team represented West Virginia University in the 1988 NCAA Division I-A football season.
-It was the Mountaineers' 96th overall season and they competed as a Division I-A Independent.
-The team was led by head coach Don Nehlen, in his ninth year, and played their home games at Mountaineer Field in Morgantown, West Virginia.
-They finished the season with a record of eleven wins and one loss (11–1 overall), and a loss against No. 1 Notre Dame in the 1989 Fiesta Bowl for the national championship.
+The 1988 West Virginia Mountaineers football team represented West Virginia University as an independent during the 1988 NCAA Division I-A football season.
+Led by ninth-year head coach Don Nehlen, the Mountaineers compiled a record of 11–1 with a loss to Notre Dame in the Fiesta Bowl, which decided the national championship.
+West Virginia played home games at Mountaineer Field in Morgantown, West Virginia.